pramudyaws/spring-vendor-management-api/README.md

 **Spring Vendor Management API** provides backend solutions for some operations, such as vendor management and user authentication/authorization

 ## Project setup
-1. This project uses Java 17 and PostgreSQL 15.
+1. This project uses Java 17 and PostgreSQL.
 Please ensure you have these installed on your local computer.
+(If there is an error when running the project, please use PostgreSQL 15)
 2. Use this command to clone the project:
 ```bash
 $ git clone https://github.com/pramudyaws/spring-vendor-management-api.git